3. Lord of the Rings: Fellowship of the Ring (2001)

 4. Gosford Park (2001)

-A hunting party of well-to-dos arrives at a country estate for a weekend, attended by their many servants.
+end, attended by their many servants.
 In the night, someone is murdered.
 Everyone's a suspect!
 This is one of the most underrated films of the decade, has a remarkably elegant script and a cast to die for.
 It also has some very skilled direction going on – many different conversations going on simultaneously while the camera drifts in and out of each.
 One might be mistaken in thinking Gosford Park is a quiet film, but the truth is there are cacophonies of subtext in every line.
 Helen Mirren kicks ASS and Maggie Smith has some delicious lines, but there seriously isn’t a dud in the whole production.

 Best scene: Helen Mirren’s final conversation with Kelly Macdonald.